Using CBD Oil for Arthritis Pain – The Full TRUTH

 There are several types of CBD oil for arthritis products available.
 They will all reduce pain and inflammation.

-The fastest acting CBD products are CBD oil drops, which you take sublingually, and CBD inhalers or vaping products.
-These types of products are best used for flare-ups of pain.
+The fastest acting CBD products are full-spectrum CBD oil drops, which you take sublingually, and CBD inhalers or CBD vaping products.
+Also, smoking CBD flower products are known to have quick fast effects.
+These types of products are best used for any discomfort.
 They take effect very quickly, but the effects don’t last for as long as some of the other types of CBD products.

 For long-term relief of arthritic pain, ingestible CBD products are usually more effective.
 Ingestible products include CBD capsules and CBD edibles.
 These types of products take longer to make their way through the digestive system, but the effects will last longer.

-For more focussed relief, you can also use CBD oil salves and lotions.
+For more focussed relief, you can also use CBD oil salves and body lotions.
 These can be massaged directly into painful joints.
-They will quickly relieve pain and reduce inflammation in the joints.
+They will quickly relieve discomfort and reduce activity-induced soreness.
 However, the CBD will not have an effect elsewhere in the body.

 How Much CBD Should I Use for Arthritis?